Your buying journey

 Step 3: Get ready to complete

 Your solicitor will send you a statement letting you know the balance of any money you need to pay to them prior to completing your purchase.
 If you have a mortgage, your mortgage lender may carry out a final inspection and require confirmation from the warranty provider that your new home has been constructed to their standards, before releasing the mortgage funds.
-Your solicitor will then transfer the balance to Charles Church on the day that you legally complete.
+Your solicitor/conveyancer will provide you with your warranty and insurance certificate, schedule and details of cover.
+Your solicitor will then transfer the balance to Persimmon on the day that you legally complete.

 Step 4: Pick up the keys